PySimpleGUI/PySimpleGUI/readme.md

 | 1.0.21 | July 13, 2018 - Readme updates  |
 | 2.0.0 | July 16, 2018 - ALL optional parameters renamed from CamelCase to all_lower_case

 ## Code Condition

     Make it run
     Make it right
     Make it fast

 It's a recipe for success if done right.
 PySimpleGUI has completed the "Make it run" phase.
 It's far from "right" in many ways.
 These are being worked on.
-The module is particularly poor on hiding implementation details, naming conventions, PEP 8.
+The module is particularly poor for PEP 8 compliance.
 It was a learning exercise that turned into a somewhat complete GUI solution for lightweight problems.

+While the internals to PySimpleGUI are a tad sketchy, the public interfaces into the SDK are more strictly defined and comply with PEP 8 for the most part.

 ## Authors
+MikeTheWatchGuy

 ## License

 This project is limited to non-commercial applications.
 If you wish to use it commercially, please contact one of the authors.
+For non-commercial individual, the GNU Lesser General Public License (LGPL 3)  applies.

 ## Acknowledgments